cbhfoley/scheduler-program/readme.txt

 C195 - Scheduling Application
 Author: Chad Foley
-Application version: 1.0
+Application version: 1.1 (second submission)
-2/20/2024
+2/22/2024

 PURPOSE:
 To interact with existing database to allow displaying and manipulation of data within the database.
 Allows for creating, reading, updating and deleting (CRUD) of both customers and appointments.

-Also has some useful built in reporting features to display data based on user selection.
+Also has some useful built-in reporting features to display data based on user selection.

 VERSION INFORMATION:
 IDE VERSION: IntelliJ IDEA 2023.2.2 (Community Edition)